cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 To remove any confusion, here's a simple rule to get it right every time.

-**A properly formed git commit subject line should always be able to complete the following sentence**:
+**A properly formed Git commit subject line should always be able to complete the following sentence**:

  - If applied, this commit will _<u>your subject line here</u>_